jobusam/foam-thesis/README.md

 The main goal is to build up a forensic analysis platform based on Apache Hadoop ecosystem.
 See compiled document [thesis.pdf](main.pdf).

+Additionally the thesis presentation can be found under [presentation/thesis_presentation.pdf](presentation/thesis_presentation.pdf).
+The diagrams of the thesis and presentation are also available in this repo.

 ## Build the document

 ### Install software